cesarsotovalero/cesarsotovalero.github.io/_posts/2019/2019-02-14-the-practice-of-teaching.md

 title: The Practice of Teaching
 subtitle: The ultimate skill to learn
 tags: career
-description: I share preparation tips when teaching how the Quicksort algorithm works using a blackboard and chalk.
+description: |
+  Teaching is an essential skill, whether you're a developer, researcher, or manager.
+In this post, I share my experience teaching the Quicksort algorithm using a blackboard.
+I highlight both the challenges and valuable lessons learned.
+From preparation tips to the importance of practice, my point is that honing your teaching abilities can enhance your communication skills and overall success in your professional career.
 keywords: teach, video, explanation, quicksort
 image: ../img/posts/2019/people_cover.png
 share-img: ../img/posts/2019/people_cover.png